Thump Thump Thump! Does this describe your heart when you lie on your stomach?

 What is going on here?

-“Changes in the heart’s position may make the heartbeat more forceful on the chest wall, resulting in feeling the heart beat more clearly,” says Daniel P. Morin, MD, FACC, Director of Electrophysiology Research and Director of Cardiovascular Research for the Ochsner Health System.
+“Changes in the heart’s position may make the heartbeat more forceful on the chest wall, resulting in feeling the heart beat more clearly,” says Daniel P. Morin, MD, FACC, formerly Director of both Electrophysiology Research and Cardiovascular Research for Ochsner Health System, and currently Professor of Medicine and Cardiology at University of California, San Francisco.

 This annoying sensation, then, is not a sign of anything wrong with your heart or major blood vessels.